nordw/Markov-Chain-Monte-Carlo-Methods/README.md

 # Markov-Chain-Monte-Carlo-Methods
-*item Why MCMC, its pro and con
+*Item Why MCMC, its pro and con
 *item different MCMCs and what is MaLa
 *Applications in Machine Learning